yostane/openidc_intro/README.md

 }
 ```

-At any time does the RP know about the end-user credentials.
-Instead, it gets an an authorization code and after that an access token and an ID Token.
-These are explained in the next section.
+I want to highlight a very important point. _Never does the RP know about the end-user credentials_.
+Instead, it gets an an authorization code (abbreviated AC) which is exchanged with access token and an ID Token.

+The different tokens and the AC are explained in the next section.

 ## The authorization code and tokens

-In OIDC, an authorization code and three types of tokens can be obtained upon successful authentication: **The authorization code**, the **access token**, the **refresh token** and the **ID token**.
+In OIDC (and OAuth 2), different information may be sent by the OP to the RP: **The authorization code**, the **access token**, the **refresh token** and the **ID token**.
 The first three ones come from OAuth2 while the latter is an addition of OIDC.

 ### The authorization code

 It is a string that is returned upon successful authorization by the end user.
 Its only purpose is to exchange it with an access token and an ID token.
 The **The authorization code** is mostly used _Authorization Code Flow_, as its name implies.
-Other OIDC flows may skip it entirely and directly return the different tokens which we will explain next.
+Other OIDC flows may skip it entirely.
+Instead, they return the different tokens which we will explain next.

 ### The access token

 The **access token** is the information that allows to query other OIDC endpoints, such as the userInfo endpoint.
 It also allows to access other protected APIs from the RP.
-For example, [google allows to use the access token](https://developers.google.com/identity/protocols/OAuth2) to query protected its APIS.
+For example, [google allows to use the access token](https://developers.google.com/identity/protocols/OAuth2) to query its protected APIS.
 The access token is not OIDC specific but emanates from OAuth2 with respect to what I explaied above: _(Identity, Authentication) + OAuth 2.0 = OpenID Connect_.

-### The refresh
+### The refresh token

 The refresh token is used to obtain a new ID token or access token when.
 This avoids repeating the authentication step.
 However, the refresh token may cause dangerous security breaches and must be manipulated with caution.
 It is strongly recommended to ditch refresh tokens in web apps or mobile apps because.
 It can be used although when the RP is a web server because it is much more difficult to attack.